aawiseman/wikidata-confederates/README.md

 - P241: military branch - Confederate States of America army
 - P410: military rank - generals in the Confederate Army

-confederates.csv is a parsed version of all of those files put together, for ease of use.
+confederates.csv is the parsed version of all of those files put together, for ease of use, with just the names and the query they came from.
 There may be some duplicates.

 How I think this could be used: download whatever list you'd like and compare it to your town or state's streets, schools, parks, and so on.
 See if any match up.
 However, make sure to do additional research for common names to see if it's another person by the same name.
 There may be some false positives too.